 The effect works by “compressing” your guitar signal and allows the louder parts of your playing to sound a bit softer while also giving the softer parts a bit more volume.
 The tone achieved by this effect is a certain consistency to your playing that sounds great.
 It also can help increase the sustain of the notes you play, allowing them to linger a bit longer.

-While this effect is particularly popular among country guitarists, guitar players of all styles can find a lot to love in this pedal to improve their sound.
+This effect is particularly popular among country guitarists.
+However, guitar players of all styles can find a lot to love in this pedal to improve their sound.
 This is truly one of the most important guitar pedal types out there and will help take your playing to a new level.

 For newbies to the effect, the Joyo JF-10 is a great option that comes in at a budget price.